morph1sm/morphology/README.md

 ### v0.4
 - install DSF and pre-sort by region so the new morphs are imported into your region of choice
 - importing some DUF to VAP
+- user-defined blacklist
+- identify bad/blacklisted morphs by checksum (of .vmb) not name

 ### v0.5
 - add license info to VMI (VaM morph metadata)